Privacy Policy.

 This policy details how Gatehouse manages personal information about you.
 For that reason, please read the following details carefully.

-We may, from time to time, review and update this policy, including taking account of new or amended laws, new technology and/or changes to our operations and practices.
+We may, from time to time, review and update this policy, including taking into account of new or amended laws, new technology and/or changes to our operations and practices.
 All personal information held by us will be governed by the most recently updated policy.
 Accordingly, please also regularly check our privacy policy so that you are aware of these updates and changes.
 If you have any questions, please contact us.

 What kinds of information will we collect and hold?